Windham in Northeastern Connecticut contains the city of Willimantic, which developed around a textile industry in the late 19th century.

-The city now has a real sense of togetherness and community, shown by the Third Thursday Street Fest in summer when artists and crafters from Willimantic and the wider area display their wares, paired with live music and great food.
+In fact, the city has a real sense of togetherness and community.
+This is obvious during the Third Thursday Street Fest.
+On these evenings artists and crafters from Willimantic and the wider area display their wares, paired with live music and great food.

 From the 1800s well into the last decades of the 20th century Willimantic’s economy was driven by the textile industry.

 That mill was purchased by the American Thread Company in 1898 and expanded production, eventually closing in 1985.
-Mill #4 burnt down in 1995 but a big portion of the complex remains.
+Mill #4 burned in 1995 but a big portion of the complex remains.

 You can enter recreations of the factory’s boarding houses and the manager’s office, while a second building holds replica sewing machines from the factory.

-The museum’s knowledgeable staff will have lots of captivating snippets about life in the mills, and Willimantic’s past in general.
+The museum’s knowledgeable staff share lots of captivating snippets about life in the mills, and Windham’s past in general.

 If you come at Halloween or Christmas there’s normally something fun happening, like a spooky tour or a visit from Santa.